 People who experience chemotherapy-induced peripheral neuropathy (CIPN) sometimes have problems with their balance.
 They may find that they have difficulty sensing the ground with their feet when walking, and sometimes find themselves tripping or stumbling.

-We are currently running a pilot trial of an exercise program for people with CIPN and balance problems.
-We aim to investigate the effects of exercise on CIPN symptoms and general well-being, as well as looking at whether balance exercises can improve CIPN-related balance problems.
+We are currently running a research study of exercise rehabilitation for people with CIPN.
+We aim to investigate the effects of exercise on CIPN symptoms and general well-being, as well as looking at the effectiveness of at home exercise compared to supervised exercise in the clinic.

 In order to take part, you must have completed chemotherapy and have symptoms of CIPN.
 Please get in touch with us to discuss whether our program is right for you.